vmware-archive/clarity/get-started/index.md

 -->

 {: #sketchTemplate}
-### Using the Clarity Template for Sketch
+### Using the Clarity Sketch UI Template

-Jumpstart your project with the [Clarity Sketch template]({{ site.baseurl }}{{ site.data.global.template_link }}){: target='_blank' }, a library of components versioned alongside other products in Clarity’s ecosystem.
+Jumpstart your project with the [Clarity Sketch UI template]({{ site.baseurl }}{{ site.data.global.template_link }}){: target='_blank' }, a library of components versioned alongside other products in Clarity’s ecosystem.
 To use with the template, install the [open-source Metropolis font](https://github.com/chrismsimpson/Metropolis){: target='_blank' } by Chris M. Simpson.
 Clarity uses these font weights: light, regular, semibold, and medium.

 {: #seedProjectClarity}
 ### Starting With a Clarity Seed Project (Recommended)